Get ready to ‘Spring Forward’ on March 8, 2020

 Our smart phones will update automatically.

-And, yes, that means we will lose an hour of sleep but we gain an hour of daylight in the morning and gain an hour of sleep time at night.
+That means we will lose an hour of sleep.
+But we gain an hour of daylight in the morning and gain an hour of sleep time at night.

 “Daylight Saving Time” is dictated by the Energy Policy Act of 2005, which extended the period for “Daylight Saving Time” by four or five weeks annually, depending on the calendar.